 Something else to keep in mind is that not every team has a written mission or vision statement, or has thought of its core principles.
 When re-engaging a team, or looking to take its performance to a new level, taking the time to consider these foundational pieces are strategies that can re-focus a team and get them ready for the next adventure.

 For additional reading on this topic, you might take a look at “Get Refocused by Creating a Personal Vision.“.

 Most people recognize that the benefit of working on a team is that the team can accomplish much more than the sum of each individual contributor on his or her own.
 One person may be able to do every single task required to launch a new product or program, but by approaching it with a team, you benefit from diversity of thought and ideas, more effective use of resources, and team members whose strengths balance others’ weaknesses.
 One aspect of teams that should not get overlooked is the opportunity to learn and lead.

 Bringing a team back together after time away is not only a great opportunity to replicate past success (or even redemption), but it can be a perfect time for team members to play different roles.
 By taking a long-term and developmental approach to working in teams, helping colleagues sharpen their skills and improve in areas that are less developed becomes a byproduct of effective team performance that will benefit the team in the near-term, and the individual and organization in the long-term.

 So much potential lies in working in teams.
 The greater the challenge there is, the more the potential benefit to the organization.
-By recognizing the necessary steps to re-engage a team, there is opportunity to not only get off to a great start, but even take the team’s performance to new heights.
+By recognizing the necessary steps to re-engage a team, there is an opportunity to not only get off to a great start but even take the team’s performance to new heights.